Key takeaways

 This feature allows you to stay connected to your audience.
 Each time you send a notification to your user, they get reminded of you and your app — it’s a great way to lure users in.

 Many apps base their selling points on customization.
-Personalizing a type of content you can view and other settings in the product is impossible without user profiles.
-They typically have every bit of info necessary about the user: name, phone number, avatar, etc.
+Personalizing the type of content you can view and other settings in the product is impossible without user profiles.
+They typically have all the necessary information about the user: name, phone number, avatar, etc.

 The look and focus of user profiles depends on the type of app they’re in.
 For example, some apps make the avatars larger — e.g. dating apps.
 Other apps, like review aggregators, make sure to highlight the user’s previous reviews.

-A feature present in a lot of apps.
-There are different reasons why.
-For example, healthcare apps use calendars to tell users their exact pill taking schedule or the date of the next doctor’s appointment.
-Fitness apps use it to showcase the next workout session.
+A feature present in a lot of apps, for many different reasons.
+For instance, healthcare apps use calendars to tell users their exact medication schedule or the date of the next doctor’s appointment.
+Fitness apps use it to show past and future workout sessions.
 This feature is very versatile.

 One of the most common monetization models is a premium subscription.
 A lot of apps hide additional features behind a paywall.
 If a service is good enough, users still buy a subscription — no matter how inconvenient it may seem.